 If you’re thinking about a transplant, or just have some questions about your hair, Hairfix Restoration Clinic has the answers.

 Located in Tijuana, only minutes away from Southern California, Hairfix offers a full range of hair transplant in Mexico, from mesotherapy (nutritional injections to the scalp), hair transplants, eyebrow transplants, and beard transplants.
 Check out the before-and-after pictures on our site to see what the transformation that we can make.
 Our highly qualified, professional bilingual staff is ready to help you meet your hair goals, and at a price more affordable hair transplant than you’d find in the United States.
 Contact us today for a free initial consultation!
-Ask us about beard transplant cost and mesotherapy for hair cost.
+Ask us about beard transplant cost and mesotherapy hair price.